magento/merchdocs/src/magento-payments/payoutreports.md

 ## Transaction types

-The following are the types of transactions that may be noted in Payout reports.
+These transaction types may be noted in Payout reports.

 Report | Description
 ------------ | --------------------
-PAYMENT | Money moved between a buyer and a seller for an order AUTH | Available from the Payout dates selector, this report shows information for the current day.
-BONUS | TBD
+PAYMENT | Money moved between a buyer and a seller for an order AUTH | Authorization and authorization void transactions BONUS | TBD
 CHARGEBACK | Chargeback fee and chargeback fee reversal transactions CORRECTION | TBD